takinabradley/Wes-Bos-CSS-Grid/readme.md

 Much easier for flexbox.

 Changing the amount of columns in a single row isn't possible with grid, and it'd be a pain to manually span each item.

+## 21 Recreating Codepen

+Grid is often helpful in web applications specifically, where different widgets need to fit somewhere in the layout.
+It can be easy to assemble a complex looking layout with just grid.